 Another way to push your site to the top of web searches is to make sure outside sites are linking to your site.
 One way to do that is to add your firm name and information to online legal directories like Lawyers.com, Avvo and Martindale.com as well as prominent local directories like Google My Business, Yelp, and Apple Maps.
 Not only is it important to have an accurate listing for each of your firm’s locations, but quality links from credible directories like these count to search engines determining your site’s relevance and authority.
 Every directory will provide you another opportunity to get in front of a new client and at the same time also work towards pushing your site up in search results.

 Your firm’s website may already include great information about your practice, but it won’t matter if no one can find it.
 By optimizing your web presence to appear in the search results, eventually, you will see more traffic to the pages you have worked so hard to create.
 By focusing on the end-user and their need to find a trustworthy, competent lawyer in a specific practice area, you will be on the way to attracting the right clients to your site.
-But by generating insightful content on your website and leveraging online directories to echo your website’s content, you are taking the right steps to improve your search ranking and helping new clients discover you and your firm.
+But by generating insightful content on your website and leveraging online directories to echo your website’s content, you are taking the right steps to improve your search ranking and help new clients discover you and your firm.